supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 # Preparing for a demo

+(much of this is handled by the reset labs script, but if you want to something beyond that...)

 ## Create an S3 bucket to land data
 cnelson2-pvc is a good name.
 You may want to clear out contents from prior demos.